-Though it may seem like we’re all married to the most selfish person to have ever existed, a misdiagnosis of narcissism is almost as fatal as not attending to it.
+Though it may seem like we’re all married to the most selfish person to have ever existed, a misdiagnosis of narcissism can be almost as fatal as not attending to it.
 Not all self-centered behavior amounts to narcissism.
 Narcissistic personality has some key defining factors.
 It’s important to understand them and assess whether you see them in your partner before you convince yourself that you have a narcissistic wife or husband.

-So before we get into how to deal with a narcissist spouse, let’s take a look at the classic signs of NPD, so at least you know what you’re dealing with.
+So before we get into how to deal with a narcissist spouse, let’s take a look at the classic signs of narcissistic tendencies so that you know what you’re dealing with:

 1. They can do no wrong

 “The first thing to consider in a narcissistic spouse is that they never take responsibility for their actions, they’re always right.
-There’s always a lot of blame-shifting in the relationship since they can’t accept to be ‘losing’ an argument,” says Devaleena.
+There’s always a lot of blame-shifting in the relationship since they can’t accept losing an argument,” says Devaleena.